One of the many buzzwords surrounding the COVID-19 pandemic is “social distancing.”

-President Donald Trump says that the U.S. may have COVID-19 controlled by July or August at the earliest.
+President Donald Trump says that the U.S. may have COVID-19 controlled by July or August.

-A concrete end date to social distancing isn’t available yet, which leaves many asking themselves an important question: What should I do in the meantime?
+A concrete end date for social distancing isn’t available yet, which leaves many asking themselves an important question: What should I do in the meantime?

 Fun Things to Do While Social Distancing